-In 2020 Ana won the Wolrd Soundtrack Awards SABAM award for Best Original Composition by a Young Composer.
-She is the first female composer to win this award.
+In 2020 she won the World Soundtrack Awards SABAM award for Best Original Composition by a Young Composer.
+Ana is the first female composer to win this award.

 In the same year, Ana took 2nd place at Krakow Film Music Festival Young Talent Award.
 She is the first woman in the competition’s history to reach the top three.

 In 2017 Ana was selected to attend the ASCAP Film Scoring Workshop with Richard Bellis in Los Angeles.
 During this month-long program, she recorded and conducted her original 3-minute cue for Scott Derrickson's "Doctor Strange" at the historic FOX Newman Scoring Stage with a 64-piece orchestra.

 In 2014 Ana was awarded the Howard Shore scholarship to study at Berklee College of Music Valencia Campus.
 One year after she received her Master of Music Degree in Scoring for Film, Television, and Video Games from Berklee.
 During the time of her studies, Ana had the opportunity to record her music at Abbey Road Studios with a 51-piece orchestra, with the Budapest Art Orchestra, with musicians in Valencia at Palau de Les Arts Reina Sofia, and at Ann Kreis Scoring stage.